Hugh St. Leger: Election to the Clergy Orphan School

 In 1868 St. Leger followed in his brother Warham's footsteps and was elected to the Clergy Orphan School, aged c.
 11. He was a pupil there during the 1871 census.
 The boys' school was then based in Canterbury.
 Students were elected to places in the school by the subscribers to the school.
 St. Leger had the fourth-highest number of votes for boys.
 The subscribers got a list of candidates a month before the election, and selected all those whose candidacy they favoured.

 St. Ledger and his siblings were not alone in becoming orphans.
-Farr's Life Table No. 3 show that in the period 1838 to 1864 an man who reached the age of 25, the age at which many young clergymen would have completed their academic training and been ordained, had an roughly one in three chance of dying before he was 55.
+Farr's Life Table No. 3 show that in the period 1838 to 1864 a man who reached the age of 25, the age at which many young clergymen would have completed their academic training and been ordained, had an roughly one in three chance of dying before he was 55.
 The odds were better than this as Clergymen suffered lower mortality than other professions.
 The risk of a clergyman of 25 dying was about one in four in 1861-1871.
 By contrast, the latest life table from the UK's Office of National Statistics, Life Table No. 17 based on data in 2010 – 2012 shows that the risk of man aged 25 dying before 55 is now less than one in twenty.